 Manitoba’s hybrid model will give the government’s Liquor and Gaming Authority an expanded mandate to regulate the entire sector.

-The Manitoba Liquor and Lotteries Corporation will oversee wholesale and distribution, leveraging economies of scale through bulk purchasing to undercut black-market pricing.
+The Manitoba Liquor & Lotteries Corp. will oversee wholesale and distribution, leveraging economies of scale through bulk purchasing to undercut black-market pricing.